 The best tours of Paris

-This tour introduces you to the Vélib system: Paris’s equivalent of London’s Boris Bikes.
-As you switch your bike as you move from station to station, you’ll get the chance to explore independently.
+Like London, Paris has their own brand of Boris Bikes.
+Here the cycle network is known as the Vélib system and you'll find these two-wheelers scattered all over the city.
+Switching your bike as you move from station to station gives you the chance to explore independently.
 Perfect for those who don’t like to be shepherded around too much.

-Sure, Paris is full of calorific cheese, pastries and wine but who’s counting when you’ve got to walk to get to them?
-This three-hour guided tour will have you wandering all over the capital for tasters of delicious French fancies (and we’re not talking about Mr Kipling).
-Visit a bakery, a caterers, a patisserie, cheese and wine bar, and a fresh produce market.
+Sure, Paris is full of calorific cheese, pastries and wine, but who’s counting when you’ve got to walk to get to them?
+In three hours your guide will have you trekking through the capital on the lookout for French fancies.
+Visit a bakery, a caterers, patisserie, cheese and wine bar, and a fresh produce market.

-Fancy feeling rather regal?
-Well here’s your chance – by taking your very own VIP tour of the super-luxe Château de Versailles.
-Not only will you get priority entrance to Versailles, you’ll get a private viewing of the palace’s Royal Quarters.
+Versailles was built for the most VIP of the VIPs in French royal history.
+It's only right that you visit with a similar sense of entitlement.
+By booking onto this special tour of the super-luxe Château de Versailles, not only will you get priority entrance, but also a private viewing of the palace’s Royal Quarters.
 Which are very snazzy, by the way.
 Still not enough?
 Well, you’ll enter the palace through a reserved door and be granted access to magnificent private rooms (such as Louis XVI’s library) that are normally off-limits to the general public.

-Fly like a bird above Paris on a helicopter tour to Versailles.
-Soar over the Seine, Bois de Boulogne and incredible Versailles Palace before landing near Versailles to enjoy a complimentary drink and take photos in front of your helicopter.
-On your return flight to Paris, enjoy bird’s-eye views of Trocadéro, Montparnasse, La Défense and the Eiffel Tower in the distance.
+See the City of Light in the best way possible – from above.
+On this tour to Versailles you'll soar over the Seine, Bois de Boulogne and the incredible palace before landing near Versailles to enjoy a complimentary drink and take photos in front of your helicopter.
+On your return flight to Paris, enjoy bird’s-eye views of Trocadéro, Montparnasse, La Défense and the Eiffel Tower.

 The Louvre is massive, there’s no avoiding that fact, but this tour boils it down to the best bits.
 And you get to jump the line!
-In just under two hours your guide will lead you to – and offer commentary on – the museum's most famous works, including the Venus de Milo, the Winged Victory of Samothrace, Géricault’s The Raft of Medusa and of course da Vinci’s Mona Lisa.
+Allow a couple of hours for this excursion around the museum's renowned artworks, accompanied by an informative commentary courtesy of your guide.
+Get up close to the Venus de Milo, the Winged Victory of Samothrace, Géricault’s The Raft of Medusa and of course da Vinci’s Mona Lisa.

-A tour that takes in all the Parisian landmarks – Notre Dame, the Louvre, the Arc de Triomphe and the Eiffel Tower among them – and is led by a guide who’ll share lots of titbits of information along the way.
+No messing about here; join this walk to see all the best bits of the capital.
+The two-hour tour takes in all the Parisian landmarks, including Notre Dame, the Louvre, Arc de Triomphe and the Eiffel Tower, and is led by a guide who’ll share lots of titbits of information along the way.